3 simple steps to lose weight as fast as possible. Read now

 Refined pasta is the most commonly consumed pasta

-Most people prefer refined pasta, meaning that the wheat kernel has been stripped of the germ and bran along with many of the nutrients it contains.
+Most people prefer refined pasta, meaning the wheat kernel has been stripped of the germ and bran along with many nutrients.

 Refined pasta is higher in calories and lower in fiber.
-This may result in decreased feelings of fullness after eating it, compared to high-fiber, whole-grain pasta.
+This may result in decreased feelings of fullness compared to high-fiber, whole-grain pasta.

 One study found that whole-grain pasta lowered appetite and increased fullness more than refined pasta.

 However, other studies have found mixed results regarding the benefits of whole-grain pasta.
-A study including 16 participants found no difference in blood sugar levels after eating refined or whole-grain pasta.
+For example, a study with 16 participants found no difference in blood sugar levels after eating refined or whole-grain pasta.

-Suggested read: Is bread bad for you?
-Nutrition facts & more
+Suggested read: Is Bread Bad for You?
+Nutrition Facts & Health Benefits

-Still, many studies have found that eating lots of refined carbs may have adverse health effects.
+Still, many studies have found that eating large amounts of refined carbs may have adverse health effects.

 For example, a study including 117,366 people found that high carb intake, especially refined grains, was linked to an increased risk of heart disease.

-However, more studies that focus specifically on the health effects of refined pasta are needed.
+However, more studies focusing specifically on the health effects of refined pasta are needed.

 It should also be noted that the glycemic index of pasta is in the low to medium range, which is lower than that of many other processed foods.